 Next month will mark 6 months since becoming a first time dad.
 How time flies when you’re scrambling like a headless chicken gasping for air, and of course having the time of my life as I watch my son develop and grow day by day.

 Safe to say I am not the same person I was 6 months ago.
 There have been many changes, some positive and some not so positive.
-Positives include: having a greater appreciation for our female counterparts, appreciating doing nothing, and of course our beautiful son.
-As night follows day the negatives that have developed (from issues arising mostly at night) include: bags under my eye, a complete disregard for wearing clothes covered in vomit, and gaining as many extra kg as Caleb currently weighs.
+Positives include: having a greater appreciation for our female counterparts, our beautiful son, Caleb and the warm .
+As night follows day the negatives that have developed (from issues arising mostly at night) include: bags under my eyes, a complete disregard for wearing clothes covered in vomit, and gaining as many extra kg’s as Caleb currently weighs.

 Being the first of my friends in New Zealand to enter the realm of wrestling baby seats into cars, trying to map out baby pictures from ultrasound scans like some deranged Topography map, and our close family on the other side of the world.
 We were flying somewhat blind but with lots of moral support from both family (via skype) and friends, we are managing to pull through pretty well.

 I was told multiple times from friends and family to get as much sleep as possible.
 I’m not sure if they realise that sleep is not something you can accumulate and save for a later time, like health points on a computer game!
 So with zero experience, close family on the other side of the world and too much info on the net, I approached fatherhood with as little pre-reading as possible.
 Having completed the first few months of fatherhood I have now gained some insight on how to survive those first few months.

 Here are a few practical parental survival tips from my first few months that you may not see on a blog or baby book.
 Please note that these tips may help but are by no means the most important tips or ideas you should follow when preparing to become a father!